-This project will utilize our ability to montior several hormones and immunoglobulins, and relate their function to the body burden of contaminants and the overall health of individual seals.
-We propose to provide critical reagents and methodologies necessary for the assessment of several aspects of immunocompetence levels in the harbor seal, and to establish baseline data on these levels for the duration of the project in selected populations of harbor seals.
-The project will also result in the production of species-specific antisera for use in assays of immunoglobulin class specific antibody levels in the harbor seal population against pathogens, toxins, or other antigens of potential health importance.
+This project will utilize our ability to monitor several hormones and immunoglobulins, and relate their function to the body burden of contaminants and the overall health of individual seals.
+During the proposed third year of this study we will assess the hormone and immunoglobulin concentrations in free-ranging harbor seals.
+This portion of the project will be conducted in collaboration with Dr. Robert Small, Alaska Department of Fish and Game.
+We will continue to develop the critical reagents and methodologies necessary for the assessment of several aspects of immunocompetence levels in the harbor seal, and to establish baseline data on these levels for the duration of the project in selected populations of harbor seals.
 This project will also determine critical baseline concentrations of the thyroid hormones and cortisol of captive seals, housed in a stable environment with regular and balanced diets, to compare with free-ranging seals.
-In doing so, we can assess whether the seals in the Gulf of Alaska are being exposed to endocrine disrupting and/or immunosuppressive agents at level that are impacting their ability to survive, grow and reproduce.
-If contaminants are affecting the physiology of harbor seals, then we need to incorporate this into the working hypothesis under which this species is being managed.
-In addition, assessing the effects of environmental contaminants should be incorporated into any long-term plans for monitoring harbor seals.
+In doing so, we can assess whether the seals in the Gulf of Alaska are being exposed to endocrine disrupting and/or immunosuppressive agents at level that are impacting their ability to survive, grow and If contaminants are affecting the physiology of harbor seals, then we need to incorporate this into the working hypothesis under which this species is being managed.
+In addition, assessing the effects of environmental contaminants should be incorporated into any longterm plans for monitoring harbor seals.
 Monitoring endocrine and immune levels can also be used as indicators upon which parameters needed to model the population dynamics of harbor seals can be developed.
-This will become increasingly important if this species continues its population decline in the Gulf of Alaska.
+This will become increasingly important if this species continues its population decline in Prince William Sound and the Gulf of Alaska.